Hercules and Xena – The Animated Movie: The Battle for Mount Olympus: Plot

 The Titans reach Olympus and attack.
 Hercules rescues Alcmene after she fell out of the dollhouse and was returned to normal size and then departs, still refusing to help the gods against the Titans.
 Hera transforms Ares, Aphrodite, Artemis and Zeus into a goat, a cow, a rabbit, and a mouse, respectively after they are forced to flee Olympus.
 Gabrielle rescues Xena and Iolaus from the Titans.
-The others are dismayed that Hercules did not help the gods, which leaves Alcmene deeply upset with Hercules over his insensitive actions.
-When Xena and Ioalus arrive, she confronts Artemis and learns that she cannot turn Gabrielle or herself back due to the loss of the Gods' powers.
+The others are dismayed that Hercules did not help the gods, which leaves Alcmene deeply upset with Hercules over his cold actions.
+When Xena and Ioalus arrive, she confronts Artemis and learns that she cannot turn Gabrielle or herself back due to the loss of the Cronus Stone as it was the source of their divine powers.
 Hercules finds out that Alcmene was sick and Zeus offered her immortality with him on Mount Olympus.
-Hercules is still angry at Zeus for abducting Alcmene in the first place, but begins to soften as he realizes his error in letting his anger cloud his judgement and not asking why Zeus took Alcmene in the first place, along with refusing to help protect Olympus from the Titans.
+Hercules is still angry at Zeus for abducting Alcmene in the first place, but begins to soften as he realizes his error in letting revenge poison him and not asking why Zeus took Alcmene in the first place, along with refusing to help protect Olympus from the Titans.

 Hera scolds the Titans for wrecking Mount Olympus while they gloat over the defeat of the gods.
-However, behind Hera's back, when Tethys voices her contempt about her, Porphyrion assures her that Hera won't be giving them orders much longer.
+However, behind Hera's back, when Tethys voices her disgust about her, Porphyrion assures her that Hera won't be giving them orders much longer.
 On Earth, Xena and Hercules reconcile and agree to help the gods get their home and Cronus Stone back.
 Hearing Xena's war cry as she, Hercules, and Iolaus head to Olympus on Gabrielle, Hera uses the Cronus Stone to strengthen the Titans, but she fails to force her will on the Titans.
 The Titans strip the stone away from Hera and shrink her into the dollhouse.
 The heroes ride Gabrielle to the mountain and fight the Titans.
 Hercules gets the Cronus Stone and tears it apart, which causes the Underworld caverns to open.
 Xena knocks Crius into the lava and Iolaus gets Tethys and Mnemosyne to collide and dissolve into the fiery pits.
 Porphyrion grabs Hercules, but is pulled into the air by Gabrielle.
 Gabrielle drops the Titan into the cavern, but though Porphyrion tries to drag them with him, Hercules stops him, but nearly falls to his death.
 However, Gabrielle saves Hercules, and drops him off on the gods' mountain in time to close the stone, locking the Titans in their prison.
 With the Titans imprisoned in Tartarus again, Hera's magic on the other gods is broken, and Zeus, Aphrodite, Artemis, and Ares are returned to their human forms.
 Zeus has a chance to gloat at his queen as she voices her annoyance over her defeat while still doll-sized.
 Artemis returns Gabrielle to normal.

 Zeus and Alcmene go back to Olympus and Zeus welcomes Hercules to visit.
 Hercules heads off with Iolaus, Gabrielle, and Xena to Corinth to return a bag of gold and seek another adventure.